 There is a heightened interest in Big Data.
 Oceans of digital data are being created from the interaction between individuals, businesses, and government agencies.
 There are enormous benefits open to organisations providing they effectively identify, access, filter, analyze and select parts of this data.

 Big Data demands the storage of a massive amount of data.
 This makes it a necessity for advanced storage infrastructure; a need to have a storage solution which is designed to scale out on multiple servers.

-This is the third article in a series identifying the finest open source software for Big Data.
 This feature highlights the finest open source file systems designed to cope with the demands imposed by Big Data.
 Hopefully, there will be something of interest for anyone who needs to support high performance data and offer consistent access to a common set of data from multiple servers.

 |HDFS||Distributed file system providing high-throughput access|